yenmay-lee00/daily_commodities_prices/README.md

    - SQLite is a serverless, self-contained, and file-based database management system
    - SQLite is not a cloud-based service.
 It's a library that you include in your application.
 The database file resides on your local filesystem or on the filesystem of the machine where your script is running.
    - When your script runs daily and indefinitely, you can use SQLite to store data in a persistent manner between runs.
 Each time your script runs, it can connect to the SQLite database, perform the scraping, and then store the scraped data in the database.
-2. In case you need to clear your daily_commodities_prices database and re-initialises it, you may run this script:
+2. In case you need to clear your daily_commodities_prices database and re-initialise it, you may run this script:
    ```python
    def clear_database(database_file):
     # Connect to the SQLite database